 We are a leading producer in the high-grade stevia and monk fruit markets and currently benefit from several competitive advantages.
 There are different levels of players in these industries, especially for stevia, ranging from fully vertically-integrated, to partially-integrated (primary or secondary processing only), to distributors or brokers.
 We believe that the players who are fully vertically-integrated with agriculture are more likely to be longer term participants.
-In terms of production capacity for stevia, GLG is the largest of the approximately 10 to 12 companies within China with stevia refining and extraction capabilities.
+In terms of production capacity for stevia, GLG is one of the largest of the approximately 10 to 12 companies within China with stevia refining and extraction capabilities.
 There are also stevia processors based in Japan, Korea, Malaysia, South America and the US that are capable of producing high-grade stevia extract (monk fruit is processed solely within China).
 We estimate that the manufacturing costs to produce high-grade stevia in these countries are significantly higher than the cost of producing the same product in China due to factors such as: (i) proximity of our manufacturing operations to stevia growing areas in China where the majority of the world's stevia leaf is grown; and (ii) lower manufacturing wages in China as compared to these other countries.

-Most publically traded stevia companies have posted losses in the 2013, 2014, and 2015 calendar years.
-We believe that our lower costs, combined with our current processing capabilities, provide us with a competitive advantage, as does our Corporate Social Responsibility commitment, which includes supply chain traceability, which is becoming increasingly important to Food and Beverage companies.
-Through our partnerships with local Chinese governments, as well as our proprietary seeds, we expect to control a large percentage of the high quality stevia seeds and leaf grown in China.
+We believe that our lower costs, combined with our current processing capabilities, provide us with a competitive advantage, as does our Corporate Social Responsibility commitment, which includes supply chain traceability, which is becoming increasingly important to food and beverage companies.
+Through our partnerships with local Chinese governments, as well as our proprietary stevia strains, we expect to have a significant percentage of the high-quality stevia seeds and leaf grown in China.
 Leaf supply is one of the most important components of our business.
-Major global companies are expected to enter the market as demand for stevia grows, but we believe it will take competitors several years to reach our current stage of development.
-As an example, the seedling development process takes several years and is only the first phase of the vertically integrated process for developing a high quality finished product.
+Major global companies are expected to enter the market as demand for stevia grows, but we believe it will take competitors several years to reach our current stage of leaf strain development.